drcampbell1/Teaching-data/Readme.md

 ### What technology will we use to do this?

 The software we'll be using is R and RStudio.
 You will need to download and install both on your computer before the live sessions.
 You can download R [here](https://cran.r-project.org/) and you can download RStudio [here](https://www.rstudio.com).
 Both are free of charge.
-Simply download the version matching your operating system (Windows or Mac) and you're ready to go.
+Simply download the version matching your operating system (Windows or Mac), install both and you're ready to go.

 R and RStudio are open-source programmes for analysing data and R is one of the leading programming languages.
 But you don't need to be a computer programmer to use it effectively.
 You'll learn to write code over the course of the module and gain practice refining and executing it.